This history takes up 75 KB. I broke it into three pages to make it managable. Here is a list of pages and sections.

 We usually elected short-haired engineering types to positions that would matter (house manager, kitchen manager), feeling "do your own thing" was fine until it began to impact on our comfort; then we wanted a drill-sergeant type who'd make sure the food was hot and the bathrooms were clean.

 There were a couple of men every year who could afford better (one of them drove a 1966 mustang, back when it was only two years old) but preferred to live in the co-op because it was easier than living in an apartment, freer than the dorms, and the people were nicer than the fraternities.
-Fraternity men, in the late 1960's, were assumed to be rich, well-dresses, thick necked, thin skinned, racist morons who took easy classes and didn't care about anything beyond Friday's keg party.
+Fraternity men, in the late 1960's, were assumed to be rich, well-dressed, thick necked, thin skinned, racist morons who took easy classes and didn't care about anything beyond Friday's keg party.
 Most of the frat men didn't fit the stereotype, although the men in the Beta Theta Pi house, directly across the street from Cloyne, did.

 Cloyne was always a warm, shabby, friendly sort of place.
 You only noticed the smell after you'd come back from a week or more spent in a different place, and after a day or two you stopped noticing.